-The Leadership Montgomery Recruit & Select Committee works each year to identify, solicit, analyze and select participants for the program.
+The Leadership Montgomery Recruit & Select Committee works each year to identify, solicit, analyze and select participants for the program based on the application submitted.
 Candidates can be nominated by anyone in the community or self-nominated by making application.

 Tuition is generally paid by the employer.
 An extremely limited number of partial scholarships are available in special cases, such as for those who work for local non-profit agencies, or for those who are self-employed.
 These scholarships are only available upon specific request.
 However, everyone is asked to pay something towards his/her tuition.

 If accepted into the program, the applicant or his/her employer/sponsor will be billed for tuition of $1,875, which will be due prior to the class orientation.
 Tuition covers the program costs, transportation, lodging, printed materials, staff time and most food.
 However, special payment plans can be arranged by the program manager in special circumstances.
 In all cases, a non-refundable deposit of $300 is due prior to the class orientation.
 Tuition covers program costs, transportation, lodging, printed materials, staff time and most food.
 Tuition is non-refundable, in whole or in part, in the event the applicant fails to complete the program due to non-attendance or for other reasons. *Tuition is subject to change

 The class days consist of members assembling one day a month for a comprehensive, in-the-field study of a specific topic that impacts our community.
 The curriculum for class year 2020-2021 is provided below for a better understanding of the program’s calendar.

 Class day topics and dates are tentatively scheduled as follows:

 Thursday, July 16, 2020 Orientation & Reception, 2:00 pm – 7:00 pm (Mandatory)